walmartdigital/gomock-tutorial/README.md

 # gomock-tutorial
-A quick and dirty Gomock tutorial to learn how to do unit testing in Go.
+A quick and dirty Gomock tutorial to learn how to mock in Go using the Gomock framework.

 ## Knowledge prerequisites